mehulagg/gitlab_test/doc/administration/geo/replication/datatypes.md

 Communication is done via Gitaly's own gRPC API.
 There are three possible ways of synchronization:

 - Using regular Git clone/fetch from one Geo node to another (with special authentication).
-- Using repository snapshots (for when the first method fails or repository is corrupt).
 - Manual trigger from the Admin UI (a combination of both of the above).

 Each project can have at most 3 different repositories: